Thu March 22 2012 — e-mail Manfred — Follow me on Twitter — Facebook — Youtube

 "Only using the equipment all the time makes a photographer one day".

-1997, first money, first SLR, a F70 (1994) Nikon and a few cheap Sigma and Tamron lenses, so I was on Nikon as opposed to Canon; it is hard to switch once you paid out for good lenses.
+1997, first money, first SLR, a F70 (1994) Nikon and a few cheap Sigma and Tamron lenses, so I was on Nikon as opposed to Canon; hard to switch once you paid out for good lenses.
 In fact till date I know nothing about Canons.

 2000 get a manual Nikon FM2, keep things simple, use it with a fixed Nikkor 50mm f/1.8 lens, later with a Nikkor 28mm f/1.4; nice.